Chart Color Schemes

 Alexandra Hills's population aligns closely with national norms in age terms

-Alexandra Hills has a median age of 38 years, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
-The age group of 65-74 years shows strong representation in Alexandra Hills at 10.5%, compared to the Greater Brisbane figure.
-Conversely, the 25-34 age cohort is less prevalent in Alexandra Hills at 11.2%.
-Between 2021 and present, the 75-84 age group has grown from 4.2% to 5.7% of the population, while the 15-24 age cohort increased from 11.8% to 12.9%.
-During this period, the 25-34 age cohort declined from 13.0% to 11.2%, and the 55-64 age group decreased from 12.8% to 11.6%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Alexandra Hills' age structure.
-The 75-84 age group is expected to grow by 53%, adding 523 people and reaching a total of 1,501 from the current figure of 977.
-This growth is primarily driven by an aging population dynamic, with those aged 65 years and above comprising 96% of projected growth.
-Conversely, the 65-74 and 55-64 age cohorts are expected to experience population declines.
+Alexandra Hills has a median age of 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
+The age group of 65-74 years shows strong representation in Alexandra Hills at 10.5%, compared to Greater Brisbane.
+Meanwhile, the 25-34 age cohort is less prevalent in Alexandra Hills at 11.2%.
+Between 2021 and present, the 75 to 84 age group has grown from 4.2% to 5.7% of the population, while the 15 to 24 age group increased from 11.8% to 12.9%.
+Conversely, the 25 to 34 age cohort has declined from 13.0% to 11.2%, and the 55 to 64 age group dropped from 12.8% to 11.6%.
+Looking ahead to 2041, demographic projections indicate significant shifts in Alexandra Hills's age structure.
+The 75 to 84 age group is projected to grow by 53%, adding 518 people and reaching a total of 1,501 from the previous figure of 982.
+This growth is largely driven by an aging population dynamic, with those aged 65 and above comprising 97% of the projected population growth.
+In contrast, the 65 to 74 and 55 to 64 age cohorts are expected to experience population declines.